Renting a car in Mallorca is the best way to explore this magnificent island.

 But if you want to see many locations on your road trip, better to plan ahead to balance your days and book accommodations.

-Find all my favorite locations and tips in my travel guide eBook:
+And find all my favorite locations and tips in my travel guide eBook:

 Where to stay in Mallorca?